 Glasgow Coma Scale

 - The Glasgow Coma Scale (GCS) is a tool that healthcare providers use to measure a person's level of consciousness.
 It is most often used when a person has a traumatic brain injury (TBI).
 A car accident, fall, or being hit on the head with a hard object can cause a TBI.
-A TBI can injure the person's brain badly enough that he is no longer conscious (awake and aware).
+A TBI can injure the person's brain badly enough that he or she is no longer conscious (awake and aware).
 Healthcare providers use the GCS after making sure the person's airway, breathing, and circulation (blood flow) are not in danger.

 - A brain injury can damage the parts of the brain that help the person sleep and wake normally.
 When this happens, the injured person stays unconscious and cannot be woken.
 Healthcare providers call this a coma.
 The most common cause is a TBI.
 Other causes include medical conditions such as stroke, seizures, or diabetes.
 A person may be in a coma for days, weeks, months, or even years.